 This does not mean we should allow people to continue to hurt us once we recognise they’re causing us to suffer (and sometimes this is hard to see).
 But if we have strong emotions towards them, hatred and anger, it could infuse them or cause them to flip and hurt even more.

-If we realise that we’re being intentionally hurt, we should try to resolve the situation in a compassionate way, because to let it continue will create even more Karma for the other person.
-It will also cause Karma for us and tie us to them even more.
+If we realise that we’re being intentionally hurt, we should try to resolve the situation in a compassionate way, because to let it continue will cause Karma for us and tie us to them even more.
 Compassion and empathy will help us and help them.

 It’s very important before we offer compassion, that we’re in a state of balance, otherwise we could get entangled with them.

 If we have compassion, it can allow us to see into their minds as they caused hurt in the past, maybe to us or to other people.
-If you allow your mind to wander and go back and see into their minds, and what it was like for them, it can’t have been a good feeling for them, (unless they’re a psychopath), to knowingly manipulate people.
+If you allow your mind to wander and go back and see into their minds, and what it was like for them, it can’t have been a good feeling for them (unless they’re a psychopath) to knowingly harm people.
 This awareness will help us to have compassion for them.
 Many people hurt because they have been hurt themselves, but this does not give them licence or permission to damage others.